ve3sjk/SkyWeather-Python-3/README.md

 This is the initial commit of a port of SkyWeather to Python 3

+NOTE: This is a work in progress only the stuff below is working further files for solarmax and other available hardware are not ported since i don't have that hardware to test on my system.

 I have made additional changes to the original files as follows

--Currently Working Sensors and my development system
+- Currently Working Sensors and my development system

--as3935
--veml6070
--bme680
--sht30
--ads1015
--oled
--tsl2591
+- as3935
+- veml6070
+- bme680
+- sht30
+- ads1015
+- oled
+- tsl2591
+- weatherack

--System is currently sending data to
+- System is currently sending data to

--internal mysql database - custom
+- internal mysql database - custom
--so it may not out of the box
+- so it may not out of the box
--support original database
+- support original database

 It should not take much work to make it work i think its a coulple of lines that are commented